-The next UK Finals will take place in Birmingham on Thursday 14 March 2019.
+The next UK Finals will take place in Birmingham from 10th - 12th March 2020.

 In a Dragons-Den style interview, the panels will interview exceptional students from across our Junior, Intermediate and Senior categories, to decide the winners and runners-up of the prize of either the GSK UK Young Scientist of the Year or the GSK UK Young Engineer of the Year.